 Pruning Fruit Trees

 Ladies and gentlemen, sharpen your blades… it’s pruning time!
-Due to Covid we will unfortunately not be able to host our regular pruning sessions with Doug, Dave, and Brian, but with a little reading, a careful assessment of your trees and the right tools, you really can do it on your own!
-All it takes is a little common sense and a few helpful hints.
+With a little reading, a careful assessment of your trees and the right tools, you really can do it on your own!

-As a rule of thumb, Brian places fruit trees into three different pruning categories: the ‘open centre’, the ‘central leader‘ and the ‘espalier’ form.
+As a rule of thumb, you can place fruit trees into three different pruning categories: the ‘open centre’, the ‘central leader‘ and the ‘espalier’ form.
 The techniques needed to treat trees/shrubs in these categories vary from one another, so learn what you’re working with before you begin.

 Apples, pears, and plums should have their centres opened up to allow more sun and air to penetrate.
 This technique is called ‘open-vase’ pruning, and it allows fruit to develop on the inside of the tree, on the tips and on the outward growing branches.
 For this type of pruning, simply choose to retain three to five dominant branches radiating out from the main stem.
 These branches should be five or six feet off the ground, allowing you to comfortably walk or work under the tree without hitting your head.
 Once you have determined which branches you are going to keep, cut out any other branches left in the centre, as well as any inward growing ones.
 Next, cut out all the upward growing branches, leaving the tree looking like a very open ‘Y’.
 The remaining branches should be pruned back each year by approximately two feet, keeping this ‘Y’ formation intact.